Localization transition, spectrum structure and winding numbers for one-dimensional non-Hermitian quasicrystals: Introduction

-The interplay of non-Hermiticity and disorder brings new perspective for the localization phenomena.
-Due to the releasing of the Hermiticity constrain, non-Hermitian random matrices contain much more rich symmetry classes according to Bernard-LeClair classification \cite{BL,HYZhou,CHLiu,Sato} than the corresponding Hermitian Altland-Zirnbauer classification.
-In the scheme of random matrix theory, it has been demonstrated that the spectral statistics for non-Hermitian disorder systems displays many different features from the Hermitian systems \cite{Goldsheid,Markum,Molinari,Chalker}.
-The interplay of the nonreciprocal hopping and random disorder has been studied in terms of the Hatano-Nelson-type models \cite{hatano1996localization,hatano1998non,kolesnikov2000localization,Gong,ZhangDW,Hughes}.
-The effect of complex disorder potentials has also been investigated \cite{tzortzakakis2019non,HuangYi,ZhangDW2}.
-Non-Hermitian extensions of AA model have also been numerically studied in various references \cite{Yuce,longhi2019metal,jazaeri2001localization,jiang2019interplay,zeng2019topological,longhiPRL,ZengQB}, which mainly focused on the effect of complex potentials.
-Non-Hermitian quasiperiodic models with mobility edges have also been investigated very recenty \cite{Zeng2020,Liutong,Liu2020,Liu2020L}.
-Since both complex potential and non-reciprocal hopping can induce non-Hermiticity, a general form of non-Hermitian AA models can be realized by introducing both non-reciprocal hopping and complex phase factor in the AA model.
+We stress that our theory and formalism are valid for general non-Hermitian quasiperiodic systems.
+For a better understanding, our general theory is made concrete by focusing on two typical examples, i.e., non-Hermitian AA model and Soukoulis-Economou model, as showcases for presenting the main results.
 Despite its deceptively simple form, the phase boundaries of localization-delocalization transition of the general non-Hermitian AA model are still not known, except of two limit cases in the absence of either non-reciprocal hopping \cite{longhiPRL} and complex potential \cite{jiang2019interplay}.
 A complete phase diagram with analytical phase boundaries in the full parameter space is lacking.
-In addition, although the coincidence of localization transition point with the $\mathcal{PT}$ -symmetry-breaking point in the $\mathcal{PT}$-symmetry AA model has been numerically observed \cite{longhiPRL}, no analytical proof is given.
+In addition, although the coincidence of localization transition point with the $\mathcal{PT}$-symmetry-breaking point in the $\mathcal{PT}$-symmetry AA model has been numerically observed \cite{longhiPRL}, no analytical proof is given.We shall clarify these issues by applying our general scheme.
 Some unusual and unexplored spectrum features of non-Hermitian AA models, i.e., the spectra are invariant with the change of complex phase parameter $h$ or non-reciprocal parameter $g$ in specific regions, are also unveiled.
+The feature of robust spectra is found to exist very commonly in non-Hermitian quasiperiodic systems.